 Co-payment or Co-pay – Monies collected directly from clients for services.
-The amount collected each month should be deducted from the monthly Form 4116, State of Texas Purchase Voucher, and is considered program income.
+The amount collected each month should be deducted from the monthly Form 4116, Authorization for Expenditures, and is considered program income.

 Dental Services – Diagnostic, preventive, and therapeutic dental services that are provided to eligible individuals and are performed in a dental office or clinic.